johnno1962/TwoWayMirror/README.md

 which implement the TwoWayContainable protocol.
 For writing to an object using reflection to work the top level object must be an instance of a class otherwise a copy is taken when the object is reflected and any changes will be lost.

+Automatic encoding of enums is possible but for decoding you must opt-in to the TwoWayEnum protocol and supply an implementation to initialise an enum from a dictionary.

 While this approach bends a few rules the approach has proven to be robust and makes very few assumptions about the Swift reflection implementation.